plurigrid/topos/README.md

 - `just analyze-filesystem`: Analyze filesystem structure
 - `just explore-operads`: Explore higher-order operads
 - `just test`: Run tests
+- `just babashka-repl`: Start the Babashka-Hy REPL
 - `just setup`: Setup the project and run all components
-- `just instructions`: Display instructions for arriving at this level of operational semantics
+- `just instructions`: Display these instructions

-For more information on each component, refer to the individual source files in the `src/` directory.
+For more detailed information on each component, refer to the individual source files in the `src/` directory.